pipecraft2/user_guide/doc/example_analyses_FunBarONT.rst

 - Verify that the majority of OTUs are classified as fungi
 - Check for contamination (e.g., unusual taxa)
-- Review the rarefaction curves to assess sampling depth
 - Examine OTU abundance distributions

 ____________________________________________________